overviewer/Minecraft-Overviewer/docs/running.rst

 .. cmdoption:: --forcerender

     Forces The Overviewer to re-render every tile regardless of whether it thinks it needs updating or not.
-This is similar to deleting your output directory and rendering from scratch.
+It does no tile mtime checks, nor does it check any last modification time of the world.
+It unconditionally renders every tile that exists.

+    The caveat with this option is that it does *no* checks, period.
+Meaning it will not detect tiles that do exist, but shouldn't (this can happen if your world shrinks for some reason.
+For that specific case, :option:`--check-tiles` is actually more appropriate).

     This is the default mode for first-time renders.
-This option overrides :option:`--check-tiles` and :option:`--no-tile-checks`
+This option conflicts with :option:`--check-tiles` and :option:`--no-tile-checks`

 .. cmdoption:: --check-tiles

-    Forces The Overviewer to check each tile on disk and compare its modification time to the modification time of the part of the world that tile renders.
-This is slightly slower than the default, but can be useful if there are some tiles that somehow got skipped.
+    Forces The Overviewer to check each tile on disk and check to make sure it is up to date.
+This also checks for tiles that shouldn't exist and deletes them.

+    This is slightly slower than :option:`--no-tile-checks` due to the disk-io involved in reading tile mtimes and reading the world's region file headers for chunk mtimes, but can be useful if there are some tiles that somehow got skipped.

+    The caveat with this option is that it compares the tile mtimes on disk with the chunk mtimes reported by Minecraft.
+Thus, if the Minecraft world was not updated since the last render, tiles will not be detected as needing updates.
+This means you cannot use this option in response to a changed configuration setting.

     This option is the default when The Overviewer detects the last render was interrupted midway through.
-This option overrides :option:`--forcerender` and :option:`--no-tile-checks`
+This option conflicts with :option:`--forcerender` and :option:`--no-tile-checks`

 .. cmdoption:: --no-tile-checks

-    With this option, The Overviewer will not do any checking of tiles on disk to determine what tiles need updating.
-Instead, it will look at the time that the last render was performed, and render parts of the map that were changed since then.
-This is the fastest option, but could cause problems if the clocks of the Minecraft server and the machine running The Overviewer are not in sync.
+    With this option, The Overviewer will determine which tiles to render by looking at the saved last-render timestamp and comparing it to the last-modified time of the chunks of the world.
+It builds a tree of tiles that need updating and renders only those tiles.

+    This option does not do *any* checking of tile mtimes on disk, and thus is the cheapest option: only rendering what needs updating while minimising disk IO.

+    The caveat is that the *only* thing to trigger a tile update is if Minecraft updates a chunk.
+Any other reason for needing to re-render a tile requires a different mode to detect the needed update.
+It could also cause problems if the system clock of the machine running Minecraft is not stable.

-    This option is the default unless the condition for :option:`--forcerender` or :option:`--check-tiles` is in effect.
-This option overrides :option:`--forcerender` and :option:`--check-tiles`.
+    **This option is the default** unless :option:`--forcerender` or :option:`--check-tiles` is in effect.
+This option conflicts with :option:`--forcerender` and :option:`--check-tiles`.

 .. cmdoption:: -p <procs>, --processes <procs>